rmzse/for-review/architecture.md

 ## Services
 Services are everything that can act as a data source.
 For now let's simplify the definition of services to 'the section of an app which is able to give us data that we can use'.
 The source is in most cases an external API.

 Services are also able to validate user input as when the user types it in.
-The example below show how the user is denied to use a certain username that is already taken (yes there are typos in the first screen where a 'C' and a  'T' are missing).
+The example below shows how the user is denied to use a certain username that is already taken (yes there are typos in the first screen where a 'C' and a  'T' are missing).

 ![Username validation through services](http://www.rdcs.se/images/username.gif)

 ## Dependency injection
-We will be using dependency injection to give our components the services they need.
+We will be using dependency injection to equip our components with the services that they need.
 Let's say that we have a service that returns a collection of videos from YouTube.
 In order to be able to use this service we will have to inject it into our component: